masterborn/masterborn-blog/src/content/Debunking_the_CTO_myths.md

 I typically paraphrase.
 When I discuss things with my people, I may know the answer, but still encourage the other person to come up with the solution independently.
-I just tell them just what I’d imagine the final result to be (although I have done it numerous times).
+I just tell them what I’d imagine the final result to be (although I have done it numerous times).
 I just give the general guidelines and wait for them to come up with a solution.
 This approach teaches me a lot about how other people think, and allows me to understand their points of view.
 It also teaches me a lot.
 And the person who is being assigned the task learns a lot too.
 This is pretty much the 7 levels of delegation.
 This is the fourth level – “we will agree together”.
 He agrees, I agree, and we’ve got a solution.
 This is important from the development point of view, and also to learn other people’s behavior.
 This builds great communication and allows everyone to feel comfortable in the team.
-At the same time you get the confidence that when delegating, I know the assigned tasks will be well made.
+At the same time, you get the confidence that when delegating, I know the assigned tasks will be well made.
 I will just check it later.
 Of course, when the person is new, you might want to assess it more carefully,